Geophysics Research Group

 The Geophysics Research Group exists at UNL since August 2016.
 Unlike many other geophysical research programs that focus on the application or development of a single geophysical method, our group utilizes the integrative approach in geophysical data analysis.
 We are looking for the answer (i.e. the geological model of the subsurface) that fits ALL available geophysical data and remains geologically valid.
 The data we use include seismic (reflections, refractions, earthquakes), gravity and magnetics; we also utilize any geological constraints that we can find, such as surface geology, well logs or tectonic restorations.
 The integration of multiple geophysical methods with all available geological constraints allows us to derive the most confident solution as it honors all the data.

-This project is popular among students with potential interests in the oil & gas industry career.
-As the Gulf of Mexico is one of the most prolific petroleum provinces in the world, the analysis of geological and geophysical data in the basin remains very demanded.
-Our group’s research focuses on the tectonic history of the basin.
+This project started as an analysis of geological and geophysical data in the Gulf of Mexico toward understanding the tectonic history of the basin.
 We have developed a series of integrated geophysical models throughout the gulf that is based on the joint analysis of multiple geophysical datasets.
-The overall goal is to develop a set of geological constraints for the future tectonic restoration of the basin, such as the location of the Ocean - Continent Boundary (OCB), the location and thickness of the pre-salt sediments, the spatial extent of the Seaward-Dipping reflector (SDR) provinces on the conjugate margins, etc. Please check our Publications.
+The overall goal is to develop a set of geological constraints for the future tectonic restoration of the basin, such as the location of the Ocean - Continent Boundary (OCB), the location and thickness of the pre-salt sediments, the spatial extent of the Seaward-Dipping reflector (SDR) provinces on the conjugate margins, etc. The results can be found in the following papers: Filina.
+2019; Liu et al., 2019; Filina et al., 2020b; Filina and Hartford, 2021; Filina et al. 2022; Filina and Beutel, in press.
+For conference presentations, please check our Publications.

 Studying the Cascadia subduction zone

-Dr. Filina participated in the NSF sponsored 2017 Early Career Seismic Chief Scientist Training Cruise aboard the Research Vessel Roger Revelle.
-HERE are some posts about that cruise.
+Dr. Filina participated in the NSF-sponsored 2017 Early Career Seismic Chief Scientist Training Cruise aboard the Research Vessel Roger Revelle.
 We have acquired 22 seismic lines in both oceanic and continental domains to map the subsurface structures over the Cascadia subduction zone.
 All lines have simultaneous gravity data records; some (not all) have magnetic measurements.
-The data processing and interpretation are ongoing.
-Stay tuned!
-If you want to be involved in this project, please contact Dr. Filina.
+The data were used in research projects of two graduate students (Asif Ashraf and Ariful Islam) and two undergrads (Khawl Al Farsi and Morgan Madsen).